MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 ##### Design checklist

 Start your design strategy based on the [**design review checklist for Reliability**](../reliability/checklist.md) and determine its relevance to your business requirements while keeping in mind the SKUs and features of VMs and their dependencies.
-Extend the strategy to include more approaches as your see fit for your solution.
+Extend the strategy to include more approaches as needed.

 > [!div class="checklist"]
 >
-> - **Evaluate the critical dependencies** of VMs on various components such as disks and networking components.
-Understanding these relationships is important for determining the critical flows that might impact reliability.
+> - **Review Azure VM quotas and limits** that might pose design restrictions.
+VMs have specific limits and quotas, which vary based on the type of VM, the region, and other factors.
+There might be subscription restrictions, such as number of VMs per subscription, the number of cores per VM, and more.
+If your subscription is shared with other workloads, your consumption might be reduced.
+>      Check limits on [VMs](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machine-scale-sets-limits), [Virtual Machine Scale Sets](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machine-scale-sets-limits), [managed disks](/azure/azure-resource-manager/management/azure-subscription-service-limits#managed-virtual-machine-disks), and other components of the workload.
+>
+> - **Do failure mode analysis** to minimize points of failure, by focusing on VM interactions with the network and storage components.
+Opt for design choices such as ephemeral OS disks to localize disk access, avoiding network hops.
+Adding a load balancer can enhance self-preservation by distributing network traffic across multiple VMs, improving availability and reliability.
+>
 > - **Calculate your composite Service Level Objectives (SLOs) based on Azure Service Level Agreements (SLAs)**.
 Ensure that your SLO isn't higher than the [Azure SLAs](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9/) to avoid unrealistic expectations and potential issues.
+>
->     Be aware of the complexities introduced by dependencies.
+>     Be aware of the _complexities introduced by dependencies_.
 For example, some dependencies like virtual network and NICs, don't have their own SLAs.
 Other dependencies, such as an associated data disk has SLAs that are integrated with VM SLAs.
 All those variations should be considered as they can impact VM performance and reliability.
-> - **Review Azure VM quotas and limits** that might pose design restrictions.
-VMs have specific limits and quotas, which vary based on the type of VM, the region, and other factors.
-There might be subscription restrictions, such as number of VMs per subscription, the number of cores per VM, and more.
-If your subscription is shared with other workloads, your consumption might be reduced.
->      Check limits on [VMs](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machine-scale-sets-limits), [Virtual Machine Scale Sets](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machine-scale-sets-limits), [managed disks](/azure/azure-resource-manager/management/azure-subscription-service-limits#managed-virtual-machine-disks), and other components that you consider as dependencies.
+>
+>     _Factor in the critical dependencies_ of VMs on various components such as disks and networking components.
+Understanding these relationships is important for determining the critical flows that might impact reliability.
+>     _Create state isolation_.
+Workload data should be on a separate data disk to prevent interference with the OS disk.
+If a VM fails, a new OS disk can be spun up with the same data disk, ensuring resilience and fault isolation.
+See, [Ephemeral OS disks](/azure/virtual-machines/ephemeral-os-disks).
+>
 > - **Make VMs and dependencies redundant across zones**.
-If a VM fails, the workload should continue to function due to resiliency.
+If a VM fails, the _workload should continue to function due to resiliency_.
 Include dependencies in your redundancy choices.
 For example, use built-in redundancy options available with disks, use zone redundant IPs, ensuring data availability and high uptime.
-> - **Do failure mode analysis** to minimize points of failure, by focusing on VM interactions with the network and storage components.
-Opt for design choices such as ephemeral disks to localize the disk, avoiding network hops.
-Adding a load balancer can enhance self-preservation by distributing network traffic across multiple VMs, improving availability and reliability.
+>
+> - **Be ready to scale out** to prevent service level degradation and avoid failures.
+[Azure Virtual Machine Scale Sets](/azure/virtual-machines/flexible-virtual-machine-scale-sets) have scaling capabilities that can spin up new instances as required and distribute load across multiple VMs and availability zone.
+>
+> - **Explore the auto recovery options**.
+Azure supports health degradation monitoring and auto repair features to support self-healing for VMs.
+This could involve using Azure Site Recovery, having a passive standby to failover to, or redeploying from Infrastructure as Code (IAC).
+The chosen method should align with business requirements and organizational operations.
+For information, see [VM service disruptions](/azure/virtual-machines/overview#service-disruptions).
+>
 > - **Right-size the VMs and their dependencies**.
 Understand your VM's expected work to ensure it's not undersized and can handle maximum load.
-Overprovisioning is a way to provide extra capacity to mitigate failures.
+Have extra capacity to mitigate failures.
-> - **Be ready to scale out** when degradation is observed to mitigate chances of failure.
-[Azure Virtual Machine Scale Sets](/azure/virtual-machines/flexible-virtual-machine-scale-sets) have scaling capabilities that can spin up new instances as required and distribute load across multiple VMs and zone.
+>
 > - **Create a comprehensive disaster recovery plan**.
 Disaster preparedness involves creating a comprehensive plan and deciding on a technology for recovery.
-Explore how Azure supports health degradation monitoring and auto repair features to support self-healing for VMs.
-This could involve using Azure Site Recovery, having a passive standby to failover to, or redeploying from Infrastructure as Code (IAC).
-The chosen method should align with business requirements and organizational operations.
-For information, see [VM service disruptions](/azure/virtual-machines/overview#service-disruptions).
 >
 >     Dependencies and stateful components, such as attached storage, can complicate recovery.
 If disks go down, it can impact the functioning of the VMs.
 Include a clear process for these dependencies in your recovery plans.
-> - **Create state isolation**.
-Workload data should be on a separate data disk to prevent interference with the OS disk.
-If a VM fails, a new OS disk can be spun up with the same data disk, ensuring resilience and fault isolation.
-See, [Ephemeral OS disks](/azure/virtual-machines/ephemeral-os-disks).
-> - **Monitor health of the VMs and the dependencies**.
-Take advantage of networking components that check the health status of VMs.
-For example, Azure Load Balancer pings VMs to detect unhealthy VMs and reroute traffic accordingly.
->     Use monitoring agents to collect logs and metrics to get a comprehensive view of your VMs.
-Azure Virtual Machine Scale Sets roll up telemetry, allowing you to view health metrics at an individual VM level or as an aggregate.
-> - **Conduct chaos experiments**.
-Azure Chaos Studio offers several fault libraries that target critical VM use cases and help you build resilient systems by intentionally injecting faults and observing the results.
-> - **Create a maintenance plan**. that includes regular system patching is a part of routine operations.
-Include emergencies process that allows for immediate application of patches.
-You can have custom process to manage the patching and, or partially delegate it to Azure.
->    Azure provides features for individual [VM maintenance](/azure/virtual-machines/maintenance-configurations).
-Also, you can set up  maintenance windows to minimize disruptions during updates.
-During platform updates, fault domain considerations are key for resilience.
-If one instance per zone is needed across two zones, four instances are required in each zone.
-If spread across two zones, at least six instances are needed.
+>
+> - **Run operations with rigor**.
+Reliability design choices must be supported by effective operations based on the principles of _monitoring, resiliency testing in production, automated application VM patches and upgrades, and consistency of deployments_ with configuration as code.
+For more information, see [Operational Excellence](#operational-excellence).

 ##### Recommendations

 Use the design strategy to build your proof-of-concept or optimize your existing environment by evaluating these recommendations.

-These recommendations aren't intended to be an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
+These recommendations don't represent an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
 Instead, they represent the key recommendations mapped to the preceding design perspectives.

 |Recommendation|Benefit|
 |------------------------------|-----------|